 CSOs claim that during the rallies there were numerous incidents of ill treatment by law enforcement officials, including physical and verbal retaliation.
-Women, children, opposition politicians, journalists, and were beaten by the officers.
+Women, children, opposition politicians, journalists, and law enforcement officers were beaten by the officers.

 The statement states that despite calls from CSOs and the Public Defender of Georgia to the SIS for it to investigate the cases mentioned, neither the SIS or Prosecutor’s Office reported identification or indictment of possible perpetrators involved.
 This was as of October 9,2024.
 There is no information on the suspension of law-enforcement officials during the investigation.